-- 1 Open the NTFS Security module. - 2 Open the Browse tab. - 3 In the Navigation or Object pane, select an object. - 4 Select Security | Set Ownership. - -OR- - Click on the Tool Bar; or right-click the object, and choose Set Ownership. - 5 Type an account in the Owner box or select a group from the list. - i NOTE: By default only groups display.
-To view a list of users, click Advanced User Selection. - 6 Choose whether to set the ownership on files and/or folders.
+- 1 Open the NTFS Security module.

+- 2 Open the Browse tab.

+- 3 In the Navigation or Object pane, select an object.

+- 4 Select Security | Set Ownership.

+Click 🔄 on the Tool Bar; or right-click the object, and choose Set Ownership.

+5 Type an account in the Owner box or select a group from the list.

+i NOTE: By default only groups display.
+To view a list of users, click Advanced User Selection.

+6 Choose whether to set the ownership on files and/or folders.
 To target specific file types, enter a wildcard, such as .exe.
-You also can choose to recurse across subfolders. - NOTE: To grant permissions to the current folder only, clear all check boxes in the Folder Options area.
-To grant permissions to all files and folders, and recurse through all subfolders, select all check boxes. - 7 Click OK.
-See Completing a process.
+You also can choose to recurse across subfolders.

+i NOTE: To grant permissions to the current folder only, clear all check boxes in the Folder Options area.
+To grant permissions to all files and folders, and recurse through all subfolders, select all check boxes.